Back to Search Results | New Search |

 - Getting Calcium for a Lifetime

-The events are held at local grocery stores which are high volume FSP (food stamp participation) authorized retailers, which include retailers that have an average FSP of $50,000 or more over the course of 12 months.
-This was outlined in “High Volume FSP (Food Stamp Participation) Authorized Retailers as Venues for FSNE", a memo released on July 18, 2006 from Food and Nutrition Services to Food Stamp Program directors.
-In the pilot, prospective grocery stores were given a letter of intent explaining the program, and how it would involve the grocery store.
-A sample letter is available, and can be customized for use by other similar programs, and tailored to meet the needs of individual programs.
-In addition, the Food Stamp Program Outreach Tool Kit for Retail Stores was reviewed before the inception of the program and incorporated into program planning and activities.
-The Tool Kit can be used by similar local programs to help demonstrate to grocery stores the importance of nutrition education at the point of sales.
-The Iowa Nutrition Network’s Pick a Better Snack program was also reviewed and used as a reference for Smart Choices in the Grocery Store (SNAP-Ed Connection review available for this resource).
+They are held at local grocery stores with high volume FSP (food stamp participation) authorized retailers.
+(Outlined in "High Volume FSP (Food Stamp Participation) Authorized Retailers as Venues for FSNE").
+In the pilot, prospective grocery stores recieved a letter of intent explaining the program, and how it would involve the grocery store (sample letter available).
+Also, the Food Stamp Program Outreach Tool Kit for Retail Stores was reviewed before starting the program and incorporated into program planning and activities.
+The Iowa Nutrition Network's Pick a Better Snack program was also reviewed and used as a reference for Smart Choices in the Grocery Store (refer to SNAP-Ed Connection review ).